-A small cut is applied rather than large incision.
+A small cut is applied rather than a large incision.

-Smaller incision results in fewer side effects including less bleeding, less pain, less scarring, reduced intake of narcotics, less complications which reduce the risk of infection and avoid little injury on the muscles, nerves and tissues.
+A smaller incision results in fewer side effects including less bleeding, less pain, less scarring, reduced intake of narcotics, fewer complications which reduce the risk of infection and avoid little injury on the muscles, nerves, and tissues.

-Minimally invasive surgery isn’t a new type of surgery, It has been over two decades since the first founders started the development of this technique.
+Minimally invasive surgery isn’t a new type of surgery, It has been over two decades since the first founders of Northwest Surgery Center started the development of this technique.
 With increasing development, the pioneers discovered a way to fix bunions, heel spurs and hammer toes with minimal pain and recovery time.
 Find out more about the types of bunion surgery here.

 A bunion deformity is made up of three parts.
 The physician or doctor will analyze your foot during the medical consultation and point to you which part, if there is any or the entire parts your bunion deformity has.